 Most Honeywell ceiling fans cost between $80 and $180.
 In general, the average cost to repair a ceiling fan is $135, and a replacement could be about the same price.

 With a home warranty, premiums are usually between $25 and $67 a month.
 With each claim, you’ll pay about $75 for a service fee.
 If you pay a $47 premium and $75 service fee, you’ve already saved money on your ceiling fan repair.
 Apply this same concept to a dishwasher replacement—an average of $1,000—and you can see how much your potential savings can be.

 Like we’ve said, a home warranty can save you hundreds, if not thousands of dollars, if a major home appliance or system breaks down due to normal wear and tear.
 It can also be a great financial tool to safeguard your home against expensive repairs for aging appliances and home systems.
 A big difference between a Honeywell warranty or any manufacturer’s warranty and a home warranty is that the latter covers old items, too.
 This means that items outside of the manufacturer’s warranty are covered.

-Home warranties are a popular way to avoid costly, unexpected home repair bills.
+Home warranties from trusted home warranty providers are a popular way to avoid costly, unexpected home repair bills.
 According to Warranty Week, consumers spent over $2 billion in home warranties in 2016, making home warranties “an essential part of a sales transaction in some states.”
 In that same year, home warranty providers reportedly spent $589 million on warranty claims, indicating that customers are increasingly turning to home warranties to cover repair or replacement costs.